Run Swift on Debian Trixie

 Conclusion

 Swift officially supports Debian stable.
 Except when it doesn’t.
-Debian 13 Trixie has been stable since June 2025, yet Swift 6.3 only targets Debian 12 Bookworm.
+Debian 13 Trixie was released in August 2025, yet Swift 6.3 only targets Debian 12 Bookworm.

 There’s no technical reason a modern compiled language runtime should be entangled with the system Python at all.
 LLDB’s Python scripting backend is a powerful debugging feature, not a hard runtime requirement for the Swift compiler itself.
 The fact that shipping for a new distro requires users to either fake a Python ABI or backport packages from the previous release says more about prioritization than complexity.